 What are Reflecting Pools?

-You can install a reflecting pond to reflect scenic mountains in the distance, a colorful autumn tree line, a unique structure or garden that you can view from a porch, patio or cozy chair next to a window.
+You can install a reflecting pond to reflect scenic mountains in the distance, a colorful autumn tree line, a unique structure, or a garden that you can view from a porch, patio, or cozy chair next to a window.
 Reflecting pools can also be used to create spectacular curb appeal by reflecting the home or landscape; your home is your castle, after all.

-Reflecting pools do not need to be very deep, as 6-12 inches (15-30 cm.) will provide a nice reflection.
-The bottom of the reflecting pond, does need to be dark though.
+Reflecting pools do not need to be very deep, as 6 to 12 inches (15-31 cm.) will provide a nice reflection.
+The bottom of the reflecting pond does need to be dark though.
 Black pebbles are often used in reflecting pools to create a dark bottom.
 Black dyes may also be added to reflecting pools to create a better reflection.

 While very large reflecting pools may have a small fountain in them, usually they do not contain anything that may create ripples or movement on the surface of the water, as this will disrupt the reflection.
 However, most pools will require some sort of filtration and regular maintenance to keep the water clear.